smallnest/Jax-RS-Performance-Comparison/README.md

 It is predictable that performance of dropwizard is same to jersey+jetty.
 Resteasy is excellent in undertow and netty.
 To my surprise is resteasy+undertow is a little better than resteasy+netty.
 Maybe they are all developed by JBoss and they have done some optimization.
+I do not recommend you use spring boot in large projects.

 I have not monitored the CPU usage and memory usage.
 You can try it.